 Despair Event Horizon: Littlepip comes to believe that, rather than simply being born evil, ponies become Raiders after the Wasteland destroys every last shred of hope they have inside them.

 Deus Est Machina: Celestia puts herself in a Soul Jar so she can ensure no one misuses the Single Pegasus Project, even if her body dies.
-It works, but she spends the next 200 years watching senseless death and pain throughout the Wasteland.
+It works, but she spends the next two-hundred years watching senseless death and pain throughout the wasteland.

 Doorstopper: Hoo boy.
 As of its completion, Fallout: Equestria reached approximately 608,000 words - longer than War and Peace (560,000 words).
 Fo:E is one of the longest, if not the longest MLP:FiM fanfiction.
 Forty-five lengthy chapters, not to mention the numerous fanarts, game mods (mostly for Team Fortress 2) and Recursive Fanfiction about it.
 If you had the time, the paper, and the ink, this would literally be a novel, if not several.
 The author has identified the points where it should be broken to make either a trilogy or a 5-book series.